An operating system controls the main tasks of the computer. It also makes sure everything works well. It lets software use the hardware.

 1) Batch Systems

-Batch systems require that information be collected collectively or collectively.
+Batch systems require that information be collected collectively.

-The works are processed according to the “first come, first” model in the order of acceptance.
+The works are processed according to the “first come, first served” model in the order of acceptance.
 In these systems, memory is divided into two zones.

 2) Multiprogramming Systems

-Multiple programming systems can support two or more simultaneous processes and allow instructions and data from two or more methods to remain in primary memory at the samemultiprocessingtems, including a multiprocessing operation for information management.
+Multiple programming systems can support two or more simultaneous processes, allowing instructions and data from multiple methods to remain in primary memory simultaneously, including multiprocessing operations for information management.
 They are primarily characterized by a large number of simultaneously active programs competing for system resources such as processors, memory, and I/O devices.

 These systems monitor the status of all active programs and system resources.